 Just making a resolution isn’t enough in small steps toward a large goal can backfire.
 Make small commitments that are readily managed and make them credible you’re better off if there are specific outcomes that depend on meeting your goals.
 We can also use pre-commitment to improve our lives and our success by giving into temptation is stranger that may seem.

-Throughout this article I’ve emphasize the idea of making good decisions and I discussed many examples where people fail to save for their future or they focused too much on an immediate reward, but sometimes we need to live a little some indulgence add spice to an arduous entrepreneur’s life.
+Throughout this article I’ve emphasized the idea of making good decisions and I discussed many examples where people fail to save for their future or they focused too much on an immediate reward, but sometimes we need to live a little some indulgence add spice to an arduous entrepreneur’s life.

 Suppose that I’ve offered you a choice between $200 in cash in the gift certificate for $200 to a fancy restaurant in your town what would you choose?
 When asked that sort of question about 1/4 people prefer the gift certificate.
 This seems like a mistake because cash is more flexible.